-Activity 3.7 and 3.8 Develop and distribute Delphi measures within state
+Activities 3.7 and 3.8 - Develop and distribute Delphi measures within state

 The focus group process produced a high number of statements (over 2,000).
 Many participants from the previous Delphi study on outcomes stated that the time involved in completing three rounds of surveys was excessive, particularly for surveys with high numbers of statements.
-For this reason, the Delphi survey for the practices study required participants to complete only one survey.
-The survey, distributed in November 2001 to all participants of focus groups on practices, included both practice and outcome statements from both sets of focus groups.
-Survey respondents were asked to rank each practice statement according to the likelihood that it would result in the outcomes listed.
+For this reason, the Delphi survey for the practices study required focus group participants to complete only one survey.
+This survey, distributed in November 2001 to all participants of focus groups on practices, included both practice and outcome statements from both sets of focus groups.
+There was an overall return rate of 65%.
+Individual stakeholder return rates, as shown in the following table, were as follows: service coordinators-40%, program administrators-44%, family members-38%, and service providers-56% (Indiana only).